felipeimp22/AlfredAI_Restaurant_assistant/README.md

 ![Version](https://img.shields.io/badge/version-0.1.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

+I know the code may be messy and not following all best practices, but this was an 8 hour challenge.
+---
 ## Overview

 Restaurant Assistant is an intelligent system that transforms natural language queries into powerful database insights for restaurant management.
 Leveraging RAG (Retrieval Augmented Generation), vector search, and graph databases, it enables restaurant staff to interact with their business data through simple conversation.